 Warm leads are always the best: As in real life, how to network on LinkedIn is all about introductions through a “warm” lead, someone your target connection actually knows who can make a personal introduction on your behalf, often leads to the greatest success.
 Rather than relying on a cold call or email, get in touch with the person who connects the two of you and ask him or her for a formal introduction.
 If your targeted user is a third-degree connection, find someone who could facilitate an introduction between you and a person who is actually connected to your targeted user.
 Your eventual goal is to be introduced to your second-degree connection who can then facilitate the introduction with your third-degree connection.

-Join the same LinkedIn Group: A simple tactic you can use to contact someone is to join one of his or her LinkedIn Groups.
+Join the same LinkedIn Group: A simple tactic you can use to contact someone on LinkedIn is to join one of his or her LinkedIn Groups.
 Of course, this only works if your desired contact has the default settings on, which allows group members to send messages to each other.
 At present, the option to send a message to a group member does not appear as an option when you find a common group member on an advanced people search result; instead, you will be prompted to send an InMail.
 No worries: Simply navigate to the same Group that you a member of, do a member search, and you will have the option to send a message from that user interface.

 Send the “Hail Mary” InMail: When all else fails in how to network on LinkedIn we have the InMail.
 InMail is a paid LinkedIn service to contact people who are not first-degree connections, which I consider to be the equivalent of a “Hail Mary” toss in a football game.
 LinkedIn promotes the use of InMail as being a very effective way to communicate.
-Currently, only paid accounts get access to the InMail.
+Currently, only paid accounts to get access to the InMail.
 Though some people might shirk at the idea of paying for such a service, consider it a business investment that may have lucrative potential.
 Everyone’s experience will be different, so you should at least experiment with the InMail and determine your own ROI.

 What have your experiences been in reaching out to new people and learning how to network on LinkedIn?